 And just what exactly is The Greatest Love asking forgiveness for?

-My two manic episodes?
+My manic episodes?
 No those were caused by my unsustainably busy life.
 Busy at work, a young and growing family at home.
-Many of the contributing factors were my choice and so I never blamed The Greatest Love for the manic episodes that resulted.
+Many of the contributing factors were my own choice and so I never blamed The Greatest Love for the manic episodes that resulted.
 Quite the opposite.
 It was during those episodes where They made Their presence felt.
 Helping and guiding me.

 The messages They delivered?
-No. I believe the messages discussed were pillars of calm and understanding in a World that can often seem chaotic and confused.
+No. I believe the messages were pillars of calm and understanding in a World that can often seem chaotic and confused.
 I believe they were meant to bring peace to my tortured soul, by offering just a very small glimpse into the mind of The Greatest Love.
 And they did that.
-They brought me peace knowing I was in the hands of not just The Greatest Love but humanity as well.
+They brought me peace knowing I was in the hands of not just The Greatest Love but of humanity as well.